cyclejs-community/component-combinators/README.md

 Documentation, demo and tests for each combinator can be found in its respective repository.

 # Roadmap
+- test the repo, config, replay all demos etc.
 - write a better README
 	- links with docs for each combinator
 	- sell the FSM better, it is life changing